MrEmmanuel/Simple-Task-Management-System/README.md

 Fast insertion and deletion - Tasks can be added or removed efficiently.
 Ordered structure - Tasks can be processed in the order they were added.
+Flexibility - We can navigate between tasks easily (forward and backward).